Envy-Free Division of Land: Introduction

 \citet{Hill1983Determining,Beck1987Constructing,Webb1990Combinatorial,Berliant1992Fair} study the problem of dividing a disputed territory between several bordering countries, with the constraint that each country should get a piece that is adjacent to its border.

-\citet{Ichiishi1999Equitable,DallAglio2009Disputed} require the plots to be convex shapes such as multi-dimensional simplexes.
-However, there are no restrictions on the allocated simplexes and apparently these can be arbitrarily thin.
-Additionally, the proofs are purely existential.
+\citet{Ichiishi1999Equitable,DallAglio2009Disputed,segalhalevi2018redividing} require the plots to be convex shapes such as multi-dimensional simplices or rectangles.
+However, the allocated pieces can be arbitrarily thin --- their methods cannot handle requirements that are inherently two-dimensional, such as squareness.

-\citet{Iyer2009Procedure} describe a procedure for giving each agent a rectangular plot with an aspect ratio determined by the agent.
-Their procedure asks each of the $n$ agents to draw $n$ disjoint rectangles on the map of the two-dimensional cake.
-These rectangles are supposed to represent the ``desired areas'' of the agent.
-The procedure tries to give each agent one of his $n$ desired areas.
-However, it does not succeed unless each rectangle proposed by an individual intersects at most one other rectangle drawn by any other agent.
-If even a single rectangle of Alice intersects two rectangles of George (for example), then the procedure fails and no agent gets any piece.
+\citet{Iyer2009Procedure} describe an algorithm for giving each agent a rectangular plot with an aspect ratio determined by the agent.
+However, their algorithm is not guaranteed to succeed.
+If even a single rectangle of Alice intersects two rectangles of George (for example), then the algorithm fails and no agent gets any piece.

-In a related paper \cite{SegalHalevi2015Fair} we considered the problem of partially-proportional division when the pieces must be squares or fat rectangles.
-We presented a procedure for dividing a square cake among $n$ agents such that each agent receives a square piece with a value of at least $1/(4n-4)$.
+In a related paper \cite{SegalHalevi2017Fair}, we considered the problem of partially-proportional division when the pieces must be squares or fat rectangles.
+We presented an algorithm for dividing a square among $n$ agents such that each agent receives a square piece with a value of at least $1/(4n-4)$.
 When all agents have the same value function, the proportionality improves to $1/(2n)$.
 We also proved that the upper bound in both cases is $1/(2n)$.
-The procedures in the present paper use very different techniques, which guarantee envy-freeness in addition to partial-proportionality.
+The algorithms in the present paper use very different techniques, in order to guarantee \emph{envy-freeness} in addition to partial-proportionality.
 Their down-side is that their proportionality guarantee (in the case of square pieces) is only $1/(4n^2)$.
 Additionally, in the present paper we handle general fat objects rather than just squares and rectangles.
-Some of the upper bounds on partial-proportionality are replicated from that paper to make the current paper stand alone (Appendix \ref{sec:upper-bounds}).
-Each of the two papers can be fully understood without reading the other one.
+Some impossibility results from that paper are replicated here (in Appendix \ref{sec:upper-bounds}) so that each paper can be fully understood without reading the other one.